treeverse/lakeFS/docs/howto/import.md

 #### User Permissions

-The lakeFS user running the import must have the following permissions:
+To run import you need the following permissions:
-`fs:WriteObject`, `fs:CreateMetaRange`, `fs:CreateCommit` and
+`fs:WriteObject`, `fs:CreateMetaRange`, `fs:CreateCommit`, and
 `fs:ImportFromStorage`.
 The first 3 permissions are available by default to users in the default Developers group ([RBAC](../reference/rbac.md)) or the Writers group ([ACL](../reference/access-control-lists.md)).
 The last